snow depths exceeding 3 meters are not uncommon.

 ![]() | ![]() | ![]() | ![]() |

-This is the only place in the Myoko area that is open for night skiing, and it's surprising that you can ski until 10pm.
-At the foot of the mountain lies a historic hot spring town, where you can enjoy plenty of after-ski activities after descending the mountain, such as hot springs, drinks, and relaxing restaurants.
+Surprisingly, it's the only resort in the Myoko area that offers night skiing, allowing you to ski until 10 PM.
+At the foot of the mountain lies a historic hot spring town, offering plenty of after-ski activities, including hot springs, drinks, and relaxing restaurants.

 ![]() | ![]() | ![]() | ![]() |